 This post may include affiliate links.
 Please read my disclosure policy.

-Every year we plant a garden and the first tomatoes off the vine are always our cherry tomatoes.
-Delicious and sweet, they are like candy.
-I find them too sweet for a traditional Caprese salad with a balsamic reduction so I like to make my cherry tomato salads with a balance of savory.
+Every year we plant a garden and the first tomatoes off of the vines of the tomato plants are always our cherry and grape tomatoes.
+Delicious and sweet, ripe cherry tomatoes are like candy.
+I find them too sweet for a traditional Caprese salad with a balsamic reduction so I like to make my cherry tomato salads with a balance of savory flavors.

-Quickly crisping the garlic tones down the heat so it plays nicely with the tomatoes.
+Juicy cherry tomatoes are the star of this marinated cherry tomato salad.
+It is the perfect simple side dish with tons of potential.
+Quickly crisping the garlic in olive oil tones down the sharpness of the garlic so it plays nicely with the tomatoes.
 And we used fresh oregano rather than basil.
 As I mentioned in our Turkey Kale Soup recipe, we always have loads of fresh oregano.
-It has a peppery flavor that pairs perfectly with this tomato salad.
+It has a peppery flavor that pairs perfectly with this fresh tomato salad.

-- Cherry Tomatoes- Any small ripe cherry, grape, or pear tomato will do.
+- Fresh Cherry Tomatoes- Any small ripe cherry, grape, or pear tomato will do.
 They are best when fresh-picked and fully ripe.
 Choose wisely, they are the star of the show.
 Use any color combination you like.
+Personally, I love the way yellow grape tomatoes and red cherry tomatoes look together in the bowl.
 You can also substitute sliced whole tomatoes.
 To use whole tomatoes layout on a serving platter and drizzle with toppings.

-- Extra Virgin Olive Oil- You are going to infuse the oil with garlic and pour over the salad.
+- Extra Virgin Olive Oil- You are going to infuse the oil with garlic and pour it over the salad.
 Use good quality oil.

-- Fresh Oregano- One of the great things about oregano is it a hardy herb.
-Meaning it won't brown after being added to the salad as basil will.
-Of course, basil always makes a tasty substitute.
+- Fresh Oregano- One of the great things about oregano is it is a hardy herb.
+Meaning it won't brown after being added to the salad as basil leaves will.
+Of course, basil, chives, or fresh parsley make great substitutes.

 - Balsamic Vinegar- Use good quality vinegar.
 Out of balsamic?
-Substitute red wine vinegar.
+Substitute red wine vinegar, white wine vinegar, or apple cider vinegar.
+Or even a drizzle of lemon juice!

 - Kosher Salt and Fresh Cracked Black Pepper